crsz20/SDCard-Interface-STM32/README.md

 - [x] Interface the micro-SD card with the MCU for storage capabilities.
 - [ ] Provide LED light indication for card detection and file completion
 - [ ] Condense the program to a callable function
-- [ ] Store the output as a CSV file
+- [x] Store the output as a CSV file
-- [ ] Build a report generator with Excel and/or MatLab
+- [ ] Build a report generator with Excel and/or MatLab, or use DFR's DataAnalyzer

 ## Technologies: